-Our final stop in our trip around the World Showcase was at Mexico, not because we had any room left for food, but instead to grab a Frozen Conga Fruit Punch ($2.75).
+Our final stop in our trip around the World Showcase was in Mexico, not because we had any room left for food, but instead to grab a Frozen Conga Fruit Punch ($2.75).
 It’s a non-alcoholic combination of orange, pineapple, lime, and cherry juices that blend beautifully.
 On a hot day, I could drink several of these.

 The Food and Wine Festival soft opening wrapped up for the night before we had a chance to grab some dessert (not that we had any room left in our stomachs for it).
-On the list of must-visits next time we head to the festival are Mexico, China, Ireland, and the Desserts and Champagne kiosk, along with plenty of repeat visits to grab some of our favorites from our first trip around.
+On the list of must-visits, next time we head to the festival is Mexico, China, Ireland, and the Desserts and Champagne kiosk, along with plenty of repeat visits to grab some of our favorites from our first trip around.

 In the end, the three of us spent a total of $57.75 on food and $7.75 on drinks (two sodas and one Conga), for a grand total of $65.50 for the night.
 That averages to roughly $22 per person, which is on par with a typical night out at a standard table service restaurant.
-But for that price at the Epcot International Food and Wine Festival, you get to sample a variety dishes from around the world and likely try a few items you’ve never heard of before.
-The price does rise considerably if you add alcoholic drinks to the experience (as many visitors do), but for us the International Food and Wine Festival is all about the food.
+But for that price at the Epcot International Food and Wine Festival, you get to sample a variety of dishes from around the world and likely try a few items you’ve never heard of before.
+The price does rise considerably if you add alcoholic drinks to the experience (as many visitors do), but for us, the International Food and Wine Festival is all about the food.